-1 Values are based on a JEDEC 4-layer test board.
+1 Values are based on a JEDEC 4 layer test board.

-The ADV7344 is a Pb-free product.
+The ADV7340/ADV7341 are Pb-free products.
 The lead finish is 100% pure Sn electroplate.
-The device is RoHS compliant, suitable for Pb-free applications up to 255°C (±5°C) IR reflow (JEDEC STD-20).
+The device is RoHS compliant, suitable for Pb-free applications up to 255°C (\pm 5°C) IR reflow (JEDEC STD-20).

-It is backward-compatible with conventional SnPb soldering processes.
+Each part is backward-compatible with conventional SnPb soldering processes.
 The electroplated Sn coating can be soldered with Sn/Pb solder paste at conventional reflow temperatures of 220°C to 235°C.